sengac/gitfeatures-spec/U82sVyWr2WME89xA3bqhR.md

 The things on the left (Chaos, Complex) are more important than the things on the right (Complicated, Clear).
 The things on the left require good people - the things on the right require good process.

 Risk is where the value is - otherwise it's just a commodity.

+Also - apply the complex domain to reflexivity - [https://www.youtube.com/watch?v=zX1nm6PoI-g](https://www.youtube.com/watch?v=zX1nm6PoI-g) - how can reflexivity influence the success of the feature?